Partial government shutdown drags into 2019 with no end in sight

 The White House has cited the Secure Fence Act, which mandated the installation of fencing along 700 miles of the southern border, as one of the legal justifications for building a wall to curb illegal immigration.

-Trump, who cancelled plans to spend Christmas and New Years in Florida, has dinged Democrats for leaving Washington, amid reports Pelosi for spending the holidays in Hawaii.
+Trump, who cancelled plans to spend Christmas and New Years in Florida, has dinged Democrats for leaving Washington, amid reports House Speaker-designate Nancy Pelosi is spending the holidays in Hawaii.
 Fox News has confirmed that Pelosi has been vacationing in Kona, Hawaii.

 “No thanks to the Democrats who left town and are not concerned about the safety and security of Americans!”
 Trump tweeted.

-It’s unclear what will happen later this week, when Democrats officially take back control of the House of Representatives.
 Pelosi has sought to blame Republicans for the shutdown.

 "Democrats have offered Republicans three options to re-open government that all include funding for strong, sensible, and effective border security – but not the President's immoral, ineffective and expensive wall," Drew Hammill, Pelosi's deputy chief of staff, said Friday.
 "With the House Majority, Democrats will act swiftly to end the Trump Shutdown, and will fight for a strategic, robust national security policy, including strong and smart border security, and strong support for our servicemembers and veterans."